 Research has fueled concerns about how income inequality drives inequality of opportunity.
 Commonsense approaches such as improvements in education and access to quality health care have been shown to provide young people with better opportunities.

 Low interest rates mandated by the Federal Reserve may have had and possibly continue to have adverse effects on income inequality.
 Those who argue for continuing near-zero short-term interest rate policy should be cognizant of this.

 Financial advisers can play an important role with helping individuals make better financial decisions and improving their financial situations.
 But does working with a financial adviser improve savings behavior, particularly saving for retirement?

 In 1997, Mexico transformed its pay-as-you-go social security system to a fully funded system with personal retirement accounts, including management fees.
 This article examines changes in retirement wealth resulting from this new system.

 The value of health lost, not just monetary cost, may partially explain why the wealthy consume more healthy and only moderately unhealthy goods, but fewer very unhealthy goods.
 Rich people tend to be healthy.

 Today, Democrats are more than six times likelier than Republicans to believe the U.S. government should play a role in reducing income inequality.
 This is not due to differences in age, gender, education, or income distributions among the two parties.

-Video compilation of the 2012 Behavioral Finance (BeFi) Forum in Washington, D.C., a day-long event that included a series of topical panels on curated presentations of academic research followed by discussion by leading practitioners, and featuring keynote speakers Michael Barr and Dan Ariely.
+Video compilation of the 2014 Behavioral Finance (BeFi) Forum in Washington, D.C., a day-long event that included a series of topical panels on curated presentations of academic research followed by discussion by leading researchers, practitioners, and policymakers.